ProgrammingLife2016/PL2-2016/README.md

 DNAv gives these researchers interactive, semantic and clearly visualized tools in their toolbox to help them with the detection and root cause analysis of these mutations.

+### Documentation
+Documentation is currently stored under the `documentation` folder.

+#### Testing documentation
+Documentation regarding testing can be found at `documentation/testing.md`.

 ### Building and running
-This project uses maven.
+When the project is first cloned, you must run `mvn install` before any other lifecycle goals.
+#### Site generation
+To generate the site, run `mvn site:site site:stage`.

+#### Packaging
 To create a single runnable jar use `mvn compile assembly:single` inside the `PL2` directory.
-The executable jar will then be ` PL2-launcher/target/PL2-launcher-1.0-SNAPSHOT-jar-with-dependencies.jar`.
+The executable jar will then be located at `PL2-launcher/target/PL2-launcher-<VERSION>-jar-with-dependencies.jar`.

 This jar can be than executed by double-clicking.